The Layoff Guide

 You must have earned at least $1,300 in your highest quarter, or $900 in your highest quarter with total base period earnings at least 1.25 times your highest quarter.

-To qualify for unemployment benefits in California, you must meet these requirements:
+To qualify for unemployment benefits in California, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

-• You must be physically able and available to work
+• You are physically able to work and immediately available for California employment

-• You must be a legal resident authorized to work in the US
+• You are a US citizen or legally authorized to work in the United States

 1. 1Visit the California EDD website and select 'File a UI Claim'